mubix/epilogue/index.md

 ## What is ShmooCon Epilogue?

 The 7th Annual ShmooCon Epilogue presented to you by the [NoVA Hackers Association](http://www.novahackers.com/).
-It is an all-day conference that is held the day after the Washington DC [ShmooCon](https://www.shmoocon.org/) (Monday) Conference.
-Tickets include all day access to the event, talks, CTF, as well as catered lunch and dinner.
+It is an all-day conference that is held on the Monday after the Washington DC [ShmooCon](https://www.shmoocon.org/) Conference.
+Epilogue tickets include all-day access to the event, talks, CTF, as well as catered lunch and dinner.

 ## When?